MicrosoftDocs/Viva/Viva/insights/Tutorials/Customize-a-metric.md

 ---

-title: Customize query metrics in Viva Insights
+title: Customize query metrics in Workplace Analytics
-description: How to customize a base metric in a Microsoft Viva Insights query
+description: How to customize a base metric in a Workplace Analytics query
 author: madehmer
 ms.author: v-mideh
 ms.topic: article